Shortages related to the COVID-19 pandemic: China

-Pre-pandemic, most PPE was made in China.
+Before the pandemic, most PPE was made in China.
 The Chinese government took control of stocks from foreign enterprises whose factories produced these goods.
 At the outset, China imported some 2.46 billion pieces of PPE between 24 January and 29 February, including 2.02 billion masks and 25.38 million items of protective clothing.

 In February 2020 WHO minimised the need for PPE, recommending telemedicine; physical barriers such as clear windows; isolating patients; using only PPE necessary for each specific task; reusing respirators without removing them while caring for multiple patients with the same diagnosis; monitoring and coordinating supply chains; and discouraging masking for asymptomatic individuals.

 China later sent supplies to Spain, Turkey, and the Netherlands that were of poor quality.
 The Dutch health ministry recalled 600,000 face masks on 21 March for poor fit and dysfunctional filters despite them having a quality certificate.
 The Spanish government discovered that 60,000 out of 340,000 test kits from a Chinese manufacturer produced inaccurate results.
 The Chinese Ministry of Foreign Affairs responded that the customer should "double-check the instructions to make sure that you ordered, paid for and distributed the right ones.
 Do not use non-surgical masks for surgical purposes".
 In mid-May, the European Commission suspended an order of 10 million Chinese masks after two countries reported receiving sub-standard products.
 After a batch of 1.5 million masks was distributed, Poland said the 600,000 items they received had no European certificates nor did they comply with the necessary standard.